OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-04.md

 ## Luke 4:34

-“Leave us alone!
+“Let us be!
 What do you want with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are—the Holy One of God!”

 ## Luke 4:35